surefyresystems/Surefyre-Systems/wiki/Custom-Fields.md

 **Help Text** - Display text to help the user understand what data belongs in this field.

 **Field Choices** - Define the dropdown values available for selection.
 Only applies to Dropdown Choices field type.
+Choices should be separated by semicolon, example: `Choice 1;Choice 2;Choice 3`

 **Include Currency Symbol** - Display a currency symbol next to the field value.
 Only applies to Currency field type.